A family avoids a teardown, opting to preserve an old Glen Lake cottage—and treat their family to old-fashioned lake vacations.

 Carolyn’s parents, George and Barbara Schilling, sold the cottage in 2004.
 As good fortune would have it, the buyers were precisely the right family: instead of razing the old structure, as is so often the case with old lake cottages, the new owners saved it.
 And although they have gone on to make their own careful tweaks and adjustments to accommodate their modern family, they have taken care to preserve the original scale, intimacy and materials of the original structure.

 Before launching the renovation, the homeowners brought in an architect-interiors team from Via Design in Grand Rapids for advice and a reality check.
-Architect Brian Barkwell, who was on the team, recalls being smitten the moment he set eyes on the stone fireplaces.
+The moment architect Brian Barkwell set eyes on the stone fireplaces he was smitten.
 Via was onboard, and so began what has become a decade-long process of stabilization, maintenance and renovation that has also included Chris Mason of Mason Construction and Ed Johnson of Northern Property Management.

 “It became a game of what to keep and what to take away,” Brian says of the renovation process, which he sums up as achieving that “Glen Lake look.”
 Elements that remained include the fireplaces, original wood floors, board and batten living room walls and wooden ceiling beams.